krzentner/language-world/data/text-davinci-003-old/goal_py_md/door-lock-0.py.md

 Steps:
-1. Put gripper near the door handle
+1. Put the gripper above the dial of the door
-2. Put gripper above the dial
+2. Lower the gripper to the dial
 3. Turn the dial

-# door-lock: turn the dial on the door
-# def door_lock(robot):
-    # Steps:
-    #  1. Put gripper near the door handle
-    #  2. Put gripper above the dial
-    #  3. Turn the dial
-    # Put the gripper near the door handle to start.
-    if check("the robot's gripper is not near the door handle"): robot.move_gripper("near the door handle")
+    if check("the robot's gripper is not vertically aligned with the dial"): robot.move_gripper("vertically aligned with the dial")
-    # If the gripper isn't above the dial, move it above the dial.
+    # Once the gripper is lined up above the dial, drop it down to grab it.
-    if check("the robot's gripper is not above the dial"): robot.move_gripper("above the dial", close_gripper=True)
+    if check("the robot's gripper is above the dial"): robot.move_gripper("around the dial")
-    # If the gripper is above the dial, start turning it.
+    # Rotate the dial to the desired direction/visual cue.
-    if check("the robot's gripper is above the dial"): robot.move_gripper("clockwise around the dial")
+    if check("the robot's gripper is around the dial"): robot.move_gripper("horizontally aligned with the dial")